NCAA Season 95 basketball tournaments: Finals

 Letran started by trailing in the final game of the season, with San Beda taking a 19–12 lead, but ended the first quarter on a 14–5 run to take a 26–24 lead.
 The Red Lions then posted a 9–0 run themselves to tie the game 37–all, but Letran went on a 7–1 run to lead 44–38 at halftime.
 Letran then had a 7–0 run in the third to post their largest lead of 13.
 San Beda had their own 14–2 run to cut the deficit 70–71 at the start of the fourth quarter.
 Letran was leading 81–79 with 11.5 seconds after Evan Nelle scored on 2 consecutive three-pointers.
 On the next possession, Calvin Oftana forced a jump ball against Fran Yu; the Red Lions won the jump with 5.4 seconds left.
 Nelle attempted a championship-winning three-pointer, but was blocked, to give Letran their first championship since 2015.
 Fran Yu, who finished the game with eight points, five rebounds, seven assists and three steals, was named Finals MVP.

 Awards

-The awards were given prior to Game 2 of the seniors' Finals.
+The awards were given prior to Game 2 of the men's Finals.